mchennig/RPA-SoSe2021-Team6/README.md

 # Introduction
 This project is a robot extracting and analyzing KYC (Know-Your-Customer) relevant information from various online sources.
 These sources include:
-- UN, EU and OFAC sanctions for legal and natural persons
+- UN, EU and OFAC sanctions for legal and natural people
-- Europol and Interpol wanted lists for natural persons
+- Europol and Interpol wanted lists for natural people
 - General country risk assessment

 The setup should be quite straightforward simply open the project in UIPath